 before looking at the solutions.

 Module 1 Module 2 Module 3 Kinds of numbers and data

 Properties of Real Numbers

 Solving Polynomial Functions

 You will need Adobe Acrobat Reader installed on your computer to read the module elements.
 If you don’t already have it, click below to download it free from Adobe’s web site.

-Class will be held from 8:00am to 10:00am.
-Class will be held in Kresge Building.
+Class will be held from 7:00am to 9:00am.
+Class will be held in Kresge Building Room G-1.
 The format will be similar: warmup exercises, content, and homework.
 There will be opportunities to ask questions.
 Homework will be graded and returned.

 Tuesday, August 27, 7:00-9:00am: Greatest Hits of the Online Modules

 Wednesday, August 28, 7:00-9:00am: Functions, Logarithms, and Exponentials